ibm-cloud-docs/dr-automation-powervs/getting-started-with-powerVS.md

 ---
-front_matter_title: "Getting started with IBM DR automation for PowerVS"
+front_matter_title: "Getting started with IBM Power Virtual Server DR Automation"
 lastupdated: "2024-10-23"
 copyright: "2023, 2024"
 subcollection: dr-automation
 ---

-{{site.data.keyword.attribute-definition-list}}

-# Getting started with IBM® DR Automation for PowerVS
+# Getting started with IBM® Power Virtual Server DR Automation

 {: #get-drauto}

 IBM Power Virtual Server DR Automation is an disaster recovery offering.
 You can use Power Virtual Server DR Automation to automate disaster recovery (DR) processes for virtualized environments, ensuring continuity of operations with minimal manual intervention in the event of disasters or disruptions.